slavielle/grabbag/README.md

 * Compact path like syntax using uniform syntax for getter, method or property
 * Prevent exception while accessing objects chains and provide a default value when a path cannot be resolved
 * Multiple values result using #any
-* Structured result using path array
+* Structured result using query

 ## A first example